 It means that smartphones designed and built three or four years ago remain highly capable devices today.
 Market research platform Statista predicts that the average lifespan of a smartphone will increase from 2.58 years in 2014 to 3.77 years in 2024.

-Managing a longer lifespan
+Managing a longer lifespan in software defined vehicles

 When it comes to the car, though, 3.77 years doesn’t quite cut it.
 It’s not unusual to see cars on the road decades after they were built, and the software-defined vehicle of the future will benefit from many manufacturing advancements.
 Fewer moving parts that are more easily replaced, reduced wear on the powertrain, chassis and suspension due to ADAS safety features and batteries designed for hundreds of thousands of miles of trouble-free driving all feature.
 One Chinese car battery-maker said last year that it was ready to manufacture a battery capable of powering a vehicle for 1.2 million miles or 16 years.

 Of course, we’re not excluding all the other ways a car could be confined to the scrapyard: rust hasn’t gone away.
 But under optimal conditions, the car of tomorrow is likely to significantly outlast the car of yesterday.
 Which means that hardware platform built into the software-defined vehicle at point of production needs to be capable of delivering untold new safety, security and functionality benefits in a decade or more’s time.

 Features as software services